ishanbrar/PGA/README.md

-# The DFW Panjabi Golf Club Website
+# The DFW Punjabi Golf Club Website

-A modern, premium website for The DFW Panjabi Golf Club featuring sleek design, smooth animations, and comprehensive functionality.
+A modern, premium website for The DFW Punjabi Golf Club featuring sleek design, smooth animations, and comprehensive functionality.

 ## 🏌️ Features